 If you’re looking to go guerrilla on your filmmaking next steps, you can find a lot of insight about making independent movies thanks to the work of Indie Movie Making.
-The website may not be the most polished out there, but there’s a lot of good intentions locked inside its confines with articles on finding composers, improving set design and cheap methods of achieving cinematic lighting.
+The website may not be the most polished out there, but there’s a lot of good intentions locked inside its confines with articles on finding composers, improving the set design and cheap methods of achieving cinematic lighting.
 The only downside is that it hasn’t been updated for a while, but there’s still a lot of good stuff in its archives.

-As the strap line for the website says, LA Video Filmmaker is hard-earned advice for filmmakers.
-It splits its advice posts up into topics covering a wide range of subjects including directing, editing, screenwriting, sound, design, distribution etc. It’s a pretty exhaustive list and within each subject area there is an abundance of useful information for anyone looking to get into the film industry, or to teach it as part of a film studies course.
+As the strapline for the website says, LA Video Filmmaker is hard-earned advice for filmmakers.
+It splits its advice posts up into topics covering a wide range of subjects including directing, editing, screenwriting, sound, design, distribution etc. It’s a pretty exhaustive list and within each subject area, there is an abundance of useful information for anyone looking to get into the film industry or to teach it as part of a film studies course.

 The Script Magazine’s hub for movie makers continues to be updated with the latest from the world of filmmaking, making it a good online resource for up-to-date advice from the great and good within the industry.
 You’ll find a regular stream of help on film editing and screenwriting, setting up productions, directing and intellectual property rights, as well as on-location insight from directors and producers in the process of shooting a movie.

 It’s good to add in a few video resources to your online research for film studies and the guys at this channel walk through a lot of practical examples for filmmaking on a budget.
-It will help you to understand everything from the importance of lighting to the science, tech and equipment that goes into making movies.
+It will help you to understand everything from the importance of lighting to the science, tech, and equipment that goes into making movies.

 Another good YouTube channel to check out is this one on filmmaking, which is much more tuned in to the film theory side of the coin than Andyax above.
 As well as providing similar practical how-to videos, it also covers topics like storytelling with cinematography, the origins of acting and method acting and the art of editing film.

-The wonderful guys at Pixar have also taken a little time away from creating some of the most impressive animation movies of all time to give us a back stage pass to snippets of the activity that goes on behind the scenes at their HQ in sunny California.
-It’s been created as a series of video interviews with its producers, directors, animators and designers, so it’s practical experiences from the people that actually do the work.
+The wonderful guys at Pixar have also taken a little time away from creating some of the most impressive animation movies of all time to give us a backstage pass to snippets of the activity that goes on behind the scenes at their HQ in sunny California.
+It’s been created as a series of video interviews with its producers, directors, animators, and designers, so it’s practical experiences from the people that actually do the work.

-This little site on how to write about film may not look very fancy, but it’s got a few useful notes on the importance of paper topic choice, along with information about getting your introductions, conclusions and thesis statement right.
-It also comes with a few sample essays to act as a guide and a useful glossary on key terms to demonstrate understanding in an essay.
+This site on how to write about film may not look very fancy, but it’s got a few useful notes on the importance of paper topic choice, along with information about getting your introductions, conclusions and thesis statement right.
+It also comes with a few sample essays to act as a guide and a useful glossary of key terms to demonstrate understanding in an essay.

 18. Film Analysis